Wilderness Photography & Preparedness

 It’s always good to be ready for the unknown when hiking or camping with or without our camera gear.
-Short-term food packs are good for hiking, camping and photographing, emergencies, aliens, zombies, weather, or war.
+Short-term food packs are suitable for hiking, camping, photographing, emergencies, aliens, zombies, weather, or war.
 Get ready now.
 Food prices are going through the roof.
 These packs are good for twenty-five years.
 But see our list of must-haves below for your photography camping journey.

 Hiking, Photography, and Possible Emergencies